top of page

 About Us

 The St. Louis Cure Sarcoma 6K fundraiser was established by a group of individuals directly impacted by sarcoma.
 We are sarcoma warriors, survivors, loved ones of those lost, and relatives of those still fighting.
 Despite our different journeys with this disease, we share a common challenge: the lack of sarcoma research and limited treatment options.
 With the guidance of our oncologist, Dr. Brian Van Tine, M.D., Ph.D., we created this group to fund research through our Annual STL Cure Sarcoma 6K Run/Walk.
-We started in a small restaurant near Siteman Cancer Center with the hope of making a difference, we have now raised over $1.6 million.
-We have immense faith in Dr. Van Tine's research and prioritize allocating half of the event's proceeds to his research lab at Washington University in St. Louis.
+We started in a small restaurant near Siteman Cancer Center with the hope of making a difference, we have now raised over $1.7 million.
+We had immense faith in Dr. Van Tine's research and will continue to honor his legacy by allocating funds to the research lab at Washington University in St. Louis, who will continue their search for better treatments and one day a cure of sarcoma.
 The remaining proceeds support sarcoma research nationwide.

 Benefitting Organizations